jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - [All the resources can be found here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)
 - [Example here (for an EC2 instance)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html)

 ### 2.2.2.
-FAQ for resources
+Extras

-- Can I create a dynamic amount of resources?
+- You can create a dynamic amount of resources using CloudFormation Macros and Transform.
-  - No, you can't.
-    - Everything in the CloudFormation template has to be declared.
-  - You can't perform code generation there.
 - Is every AWS Service supported?
   - Almost.
 Only a select few niches are not there yet.
-  - You can work around that using AWS Lambda Custom Resources.
+  - You can work around that using **AWS CloudFormation Custom Resources**.

 ## 2.3.
 Parameters